thecodingmachine/safe/README.md

 *Note:* do not forget to replace "src/" with the path to your source directory.

-**Important:** the refactoring is only performing a "dumb" replacement of functions.
+**Important:** the refactoring only performs a "dumb" replacement of functions.
 It will not modify the way "false" return values are handled.
 So if your code was already performing error handling, you will have to deal with it manually.